srijbera-blip/Cambridge-Genetics-Vault/Year 3/Genetics/Essays/Genes, Genomes & Chromosomes/Junk DNA is a defunct concept. Explain..md

-only 1.5-2% of dna contains protein coding exons 45-60% of human genome is made of repetitive DNA, much of which comes from transposable elements about 80% of dna is transcribed - one of the most surprising findings of the ENCODE project only 2-5% is coding while rest is ncRNA which tend to have regulatory effects
+only 1.5-2% of dna contains protein coding exons 45-60% of human genome is made of repetitive DNA, much of which comes from transposable elements about 80% of dna is transcribed - one of the most surprising findings of the ENCODE project only 2-5% is coding while rest is [[Non-coding RNAs|ncRNA]] which tend to have regulatory effects